 The Trust may borrow from government for capital expenditure, subject to affordability as confirmed by NHS England / Improvement.
-The borrowings would be for 1-25 years, in line with the life of the associated assets, and interest is charged at the National Loans Fund rate, fixed for the loan.
+The borrowings would be for 1 - 25 years, in line with the life of the associated assets, and interest is charged at the National Loans Fund rate, fixed for the life of the loan.